aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 Mutual TLS authentication is an optional component of TLS that offers two-way peer authentication.
-To enable mutual TLS authentication, add `certificate` property to TLS Client Policy and/or `validation` property to TLS Listener.
+To enable mutual TLS authentication, add `mutualTlsCertificate` property to TLS Client Policy and/or `mutualTlsCertificate` property to TLS Listener.

 `tls.validation` and `clientPolicyTls.certificate` can be sourced from either: